There are hundreds, if not thousands, of online AP courses. So how are you supposed to find the best one for you?

 In addition to some specific courses being like by students, there are also some online providers that are particularly well-regarded.
 It’s still a good idea to look for reviews and making sure a course has what you are looking for before you sign up, but these are some online schools that have a reputation for high-quality coursework.

-For homeschooled students in any state, PA Homeschoolers AP Courses are very well-reviewed, with outstanding teachers being the number one benefit.
-AP History and English classes are particularly well-liked, and this appears to be the only AP Environmental Science course anywhere on the internet that is praised and not widely loathed.
+For homeschooled students in any state, PA Homeschoolers AP Courses are well-reviewed, with excellent teachers being the number one benefit.
+AP History and English classes are particularly well-liked, and they appear to have the only online AP Environmental Science course that is praised and not widely disliked.
 However, you must be a homeschooled student to register.

 Florida Virtual School